Looking to achieve DevOps with Flyway? Watch our latest webinar on the Redgate Hub ▶ Watch now

 # Settings are simple key-value pairs key=value

-# Manually determine whether or not to execute a migration in a transaction.
+# Encoding of this SQL migration.
+Caution: changing the encoding after this migration has been run # will invalidate the calculated checksum and require a `flyway repair`. encoding=ISO_8859_1 # Manually determine whether or not to execute this migration in a transaction.
 This is useful for # databases like PostgreSQL and SQL Server where certain statements can only execute outside a transaction. executeInTransaction=false